siriusctrl/UniPublic/ML/week3.md

 - Need to split dataset
   - Training set
   - Test set
-  - Evaluation set (not mentioned, but most of the case, we need this)
+  - Evaluation set (not mentioned in lecture, but we need this)
   - Testing on training set tends to grossly over-estimate
 - Methods
   - Holdout